Law of Argentina

 The Legal system of Argentina is a civil law legal system.
 The pillar of the civil system is the Constitution of Argentina (1853).

-The Argentine Constitution of 1853 was an attempt to unite the unstable and young country of the United Provinces of the Río de la Plata under a single law, creating as well the different organisms needed to run a country.
-This constitution was finally approved after failed attempts in 1813 (see Assembly of 1813), 1819 and 1831 (Pacto Federal).
+The Argentine Constitution of 1853 was an attempt to unite the unstable and young country of the United Provinces of the Río de la Plata under a single law, creating, as well, the various institutions needed to run a country.
+This constitution was finally approved after failed attempts in 1813 (see Assembly of 1813), 1819, and 1831 (Pacto Federal).

 Structure of the Law in Argentina

 Jacarandá in bloom in Plaza Lavalle, the heart of Buenos Aires' legal district.